LemonFountainPerson/The-Lemon-Engine/Documentation.md

 -> Some functions will purposely abstract its process or take a more roundabout algorithm in order to facilitate eligability: the only exception to this are extremely perfomance-sensitive functions such as those used in rendering sprites.

+-> Any enums which define data categories that re expected to be expanded/added to contain an additional UNDEFINED_XXX value to denotes where the defined data ends.
+This means when checking for out of bounds data (at least in the > 0 direction) you may simply check if [data] < UNDEFINED_DATA.

 # Engine Initialisation